Table of Contents

 The first step of any construction work is surveying and thus it is an important branch of civil engineering.
-In general, surveying can be defined as the art of determining the relative position of various features above, on or beneath the surface of the earth utilizing different instruments and preparing the maps.
-One of the important aspects is ranging in surveying.
+In general, surveying can be defined as the art of determining the relative position of various features above, on, or beneath the surface of the earth utilizing different instruments and preparing maps.
+One of the important aspects of surveying is ranging in surveying.

-Generally, when the length of the survey line is longer than the length of the chain, total length cannot be determined by chaining alone.
+Generally, when the length of the survey line is longer than the length of the chain, the total length cannot be determined by chaining alone.
 In such a case, the intermediate points along the survey line are determined by ranging.
-Precisely, during the measurement of the survey lines, the chain or tape are stretched along the survey line to join the two end stations of the line.

 (In other words:

 In case, the length of the survey line is lesser than the length of the chain, the length of the line can easily be determined but if the length of the survey line is greater, then the survey lines have to be divided into certain intermediate points, before conducting the chaining process.

 This process is known as ranging.
 There are two types of ranging in surveying that is commonly adopted i.e. direct ranging and indirect ranging.)

 The process of ranging in surveying can be categorized into two main types i.e. direct ranging and indirect ranging.

 The types of ranging are further described below.

 a.
 Direct Ranging